andreitoma8/learn-yul/README.md

     }
 ```

-### abi.encode and abi.encodePacked

--   When using abi.encode, the compiler will add padding to the data to make it fit into 32 byte slots.

--   When using abi.encodePacked, the compiler will not add padding to the data.

 # General Notes

--   In in-lane assambely, you can only assign values to variables on the stack.
-You cannot assign values to variables in storage or memory.
+-   In in-lane assambely, you can only initialize variables on the stack.
+You cannot initialize variables in storage or memory.
 -   Yul has no overflow protection!